The cash-secured put involves writing a put option and simultaneously setting aside the cash to buy the stock if assigned.

 Investors are told repeatedly to be wary of short option strategies, and quite rightly so.
 Without question, they entail tremendous risk, far greater than the limited premium income.
 They are definitely not suitable for all investors and situations.

-That said, here is a short option strategy with a risk profile that is identical to the covered call.
+However, here is a short option strategy with a risk profile that is identical to the covered call.
 Though far from risk-free, covered call writing is considered a perfectly legitimate strategy for many equity investors.

 The key here is the cash-secured put investor's intent to acquire the underlying stock regardless of the near-term lows it might hit.
 So as long as the put writer is comfortable with assignment and the downside risks of the stock, this strategy isn't inherently more dangerous than a covered call.
 Of course the risk is large if the stock is falls to zero.
 However, that risk applies to all stock owners and covered call writers, too.